 Q. Help!
 I'm looking for an older, out of print romance novel of yours.
 Which one is it and how do I buy it?

 You can see a complete list of my books, in order of publication, listed by series here.
-Most of my single title romances are available in print, so you can find them wherever books are for sale.
+Many of my women’s fiction books are available in print, so you can find them wherever books are for sale.
 If your local bookstore doesn’t have it, they should be able to order it for you, or you can definitely order it from websites like Amazon.com and BarnesandNoble.com.

 You’ve come to the right place!
 All of my books are listed in order on my Printable Backlist.
 Or you can sign in to the Members Only area for a list that shows each series separately and in order.
 That’s particularly helpful with the Fool’s Gold romance novels because there are several novellas that are interspersed throughout the series.
 The list in the Members area shows all of the Fool’s Gold books in order, as well as Wishing Tree, Happily Inc, Mischief Bay, Blackberry Island, Hometown Heartbreakers, Desert Rogues, the Buchanans, the Marcelli Family, the Bakery Sisters and the Lone Star Sisters.